Statement execution

 Filter Editor

-1. To create a custom filter, right-click the SQL Query History grid and select Filter Editor.
+1. To create a custom filter, right-click the Query History grid and select Filter Editor.

 2. In the window that opens, choose the operators that fit your needs: